The Best Stains for Fences

 2. BEST WEATHER PROTECTION: Olympic Stain Maximum Wood Stain and Sealer

-Olympic has been making stains since 1938 and it’s easy to see why.
-Combining the advanced UV protection of a stain with the enhanced waterproofing of a sealant, the Olympic Stain and Sealer keeps your fence safe and keeps it looking great.
+Combining the advanced UV protection of a stain with the enhanced waterproofing of a sealant, Olympic Stain and Sealer helps keep your fence standing up and looking great.
 The stain can be applied just eight hours after washing or rainfall and can be used at temperatures as low as 35 degrees Fahrenheit, thanks to its weather-ready formula.
 Suited primarily for hardwoods, the water-based stain comes in eight different shades and can go on clear, transparent, semi-transparent, or solid.
-No matter which color choice appeals to you most, you can’t go wrong with this versatile stain and sealant.

 3. BEST LOOKS: Cabot Australian Timber Oil Stain

-Cabot Australian Timber Oil Stain uses the natural moisture-repelling features of linseed oil, tung oil, and long-oil alkyds to increase the life of your fence while enhancing its wood grains with five vibrant shades.
-Australian Timber Oil contains trans-oxide pigments that imbue this stain with incredibly rich colors and provide between three and four times the amount more UV protection than stains using synthetic pigments.
-Perfect for use on stubborn hardwoods, the specialized formula penetrates deep into the pores between wood fibers to create a lasting color and protection that can breathe a new life into your yard.
+Cabot Australian Timber Oil Stain uses the natural moisture-repelling features of linseed oil, tung oil, and long-oil alkyds to increase the life expectancy of your fence while enhancing its wood grains with five vibrant shades.
+Australian Timber Oil contains trans-oxide pigments that imbue this stain with rich colors and provide between three and four times more UV protection than stains using synthetic pigments.
+Great for use on stubborn hardwoods, the specialized formula penetrates deep into the pores between wood fibers to create a lasting color and protection.

 4. MOST ECO-FRIENDLY: Eco-Safe Wood Treatment

-Life isn’t put on hold when you need to stain the fence.
-Eco-Safe Wood Treatment takes the health concerns out of staining your fence around the family.
-The volatile organic compound-free design is environmentally friendly, non-toxic, and safe to be used around kids and pets.
+Eco-Safe Wood Treatment is environmentally friendly, non-toxic, and safe to be used around kids and pets.
 Even the garden and vegetable bed are safe from this stain.
-The package is mixed with water to make three gallons of stain to be applied with a brush, sprayer, sponge, or roller.
-The stain penetrates deeply, giving the wood a silver to brown patina appearance on any type of wood.
+The powder in the package is mixed with water to make three gallons of stain to be applied with a brush, sprayer, sponge, or roller.
+The stain penetrates deeply, imparting a silver to brown patina appearance to practically any type of wood.